Poultry producers growing more than 100 birds at any one time need to:

 All poultry producers must develop and implement a documented food safety management statement (FSMS).

-An FSMS is a statement that sets out how the business complies with the requirements of Food Standards Code Standard 4.2.2 - Primary Production and Processing Standard for Poultry Meat (Australia only).
+An FSMS is a statement that sets out how the business complies with the requirements of Food Standards Code Standard 4.2.2 - Primary Production and Processing Standard for Poultry Meat (Australia only) - external site.
 This includes examining, identifying, controlling, and verifying the potential food safety hazards in a business’s operations.

 For poultry businesses in NSW, an FSMS needs to be approved by the NSW Food Authority.
 For small independent poultry growers this will be done at their premises as part of the verification program, and for contract growers this will be done centrally through the applicable processor by the Food Authority.